-At the head of the Federal Administrative Court is the President .
-He is the superior with authority relating to personnel matter affecting judges and the administrative staff of the Federal Administrative Court.
-His duties also include those of a judge.
+At the head of the Federal Administrative Court is the president.
+She or he is the superior with authority relating to personnel matter affecting judges and the administrative staff of the Federal Administrative Court.
+Her or his duties also include those of a judge.

-The Presidential Judge addresses issues of personnel and court administration on behalf of the President.
+The judge assisting the president addresses issues of personnel and court administration on behalf of the President.

-Court Administration supports the President and the senates in the discharge of their duties.
-It is divided into the administrative department, the registry, the information services and the presidential department.
+Court administration supports the President and the senates in the discharge of their duties.
+It is divided into the administrative department, the registry, the information services and the department for external relations.

 There are a number of committees within the Federal Administrative Court.
 They are assigned different tasks:

-- The presidential board rules on the Court's roster allocating court business.
+- The board rules on the Court's roster allocating court business.

-- The presidential council is a body through which the judiciary participates in the appointment of judges and decisions of promotion.
+- The consultative council for judicial appointments is a body through which the judiciary participates in the appointment of judges and decisions of promotion.

 - The council of judges represents the interests of the judges and the staff council the interests of all other employees in certain personnel, organisational and social matters.

-- The Federal Administrative Court also has representatives for the interests of severely disabled employees, young employees and apprentices.
+- At the Federal Administrative Court, representative bodies for the interests of severely disabled employees, young employees and apprentices are elected.